-With today’s high cost of debt and investors’ lower appetite for risk, an equity value creation plan plays a heightened role in translating your investment thesis into value.
-Letting a portfolio company run as-is post-acquisition and expecting — hoping — equity gains will materialize is a passive investment strategy in a market that requires active attention to end up on top.
-Once the deal closes, it requires follow-through to turn your investment thesis into an actionable, monitored operational plan to achieve the future value and realizable gains.
+With today’s high cost of debt and investors’ lower appetite for risk, a proactive value creation plan plays a heightened role in translating your investment thesis into value.
+Letting a portfolio company run as-is post-acquisition?
+That’s a passive approach — and expecting or hoping — equity gains will materialize in a market that requires active attention isn’t sustainable.
+Once the deal closes, it requires follow-through to turn your investment thesis into an actionable, monitored operational plan to achieve the future value.
+But execution is where most firms stumble.

-Translating private equity groups’ investment plans into performance management tools post-close is often challenged by the common disconnect between investment teams and portfolio company management and operations.
+Too often, there’s a disconnect between investment teams and portfolio company management and operations post-close.
 For (valid) reasons of confidentiality, there’s typically a lack of insight into the nuances and objectives underpinning the investment thesis.
 Equity value creation measures tend to remain siloed from overall business performance and financial reporting.
 As a result, gains and losses are reported in isolation from, rather than as part of, the financials and don’t match what’s reflected in the bottom line.
 This leads to an inaccurate picture of operational issues, management, and business performance, including EBITDA and value created.

 Inaccurately measured value creation initiatives create risk

-Failure to accurately measure initiatives creates several, potentially costly challenges: It masks performance issues, delays corrective action, wastes resources on remediating incorrectly identified issues, and depletes capital you otherwise could use to pay down debt.
+When value creation initiatives aren’t tied to financial reporting, it invites potentially costly challenges.
+Performance issues hide in plain sight.
+It delays corrective action and wastes resources on remediating incorrectly identified issues.
+Depleting capital you could otherwise use to pay down debt.
 Additionally, EBITDA addbacks can indicate higher-than-actual enterprise value, and investment firms may not notice costs that have been concealed by reporting deficiencies until a sale approaches.
 In many cases, investment groups are left with little choice but to pull the entity off-market, shouldering sunk costs and narrowing future sale opportunities.
-Inaccurate reporting also risks triggering debt covenants, while lengthened holds and investor dissatisfaction can put future fundraising at risk.
+Not to mention a damaged financial governance trail that can trip debt covenants and fundraising efforts.

 For example, consider the chief financial officer of a newly acquired business, incentivized to reduce labor costs.
 The CFO reduced headcount, responding to demand fluctuations with temporary labor when needed.
 However, the “lower cost” flex labor included agency premiums, overtime, and production inefficiencies.
 Despite the labor savings, EBITDA declined month over month in the same period.